Every item highlighted in BLUE is a clickable link.

 *THE SILO is a hotdog/ice cream place right along the water.

-*APPLE GRANNY’S is my favorite Lewiston restaurant.
+*APPLE GRANNY’S is a favorite Lewiston restaurant.
 They have very good sandwiches and chicken wings.

 *THE BRICKYARD is a popular BBQ restaurant.

 *SCHIMSCHACK’S RESTAURANT is located to the east of Lewiston along the Niagara Escarpment.
-It is a dress up place, but they have a good value Early Bird Special.
+It is an old school dress up place, but they have a good value Early Bird Special.
 The view is great.
 On a clear day, you can see Toronto.

 * The NIAGARA WINE TRAIL To the east and north of Lewiston, there are a group of wineries.
 This is also farmland area so there are produce stands along the way.